 A letter was posted on Chesapeake High School’s Anne Arundel County Public School website on Tuesday regarding heightened security at the school during the day.

-On Tuesday morning, Patch reported that the school had an increased police presence due to rumors that had spread via social media that some unsafe behavior could happen, according to Anne Arundel County Schools spokesman Bob Mosier.
+On that had spread via social media that some unsafe behavior could happen, according to Anne Arundel County Schools spokesman Bob Mosier.

 A letter was posted on the AACPS site from Chesapeake High School principal Frank Drazan which said:

 “As you may be aware, we had additional police and administrative presence at our school this morning because of rumors regarding student safety that have been swirling on social media sites.
 While I do not want to lend credence to these rumors – which, to date, have been unfounded – I want to assure you that this action was a proactive measure and not based on any incident that has occurred in our building.”